christianleong/pinspiration/README.md

 ### Key takeaways
 - My planning process on Trello can be improved by listing out the features that the user may want on each page, instead of listing out a to-do list.
 - I need to structure my steps better and avoid feature creep to work more efficiently and reduce potential bugs in the future.
+- Minimise time spent on building wireframe on figma.
+Hand sketch is fine.
 ### Personal challenges
 - The sign up page was a bit tricky especially with the nested if statements to check if the username is already taken and email address already exists, otherwise the user may proceed to sign up.
 - The info page was also tricky because I had to join the database tables to display data from both tables (ie. title and description from pins database, and username from the users database)